 Prepare Fonts for Print

 Be sure to make note of the font you are using, the size of the font, and the color.
-This will be helpful if you or the production studio needs to make any changes to the font size or content.
+This will be helpful if you or the production studio need to make any changes to the font size or content.
 It might be helpful to make a copy of the text and save it to a different layer in Illustrator.
 Set that layer to invisible by clicking on the little eye in the Layers panel.
-Be sure to label that layer with the name of the font for way reference.
+Be sure to label that layer with the font’s name for reference.